 - The solution is expected to handle encoding/decoding/rendering of speech, music and generic sound.

-- It is expected to support encoding of channel-based audio (e.g. mono, stereo or 5.1) and scene-based audio (e.g., higher-order Ambisonics) inputs including spatial information about the sound field and sound sources.
+- It is expected to support encoding of channel-based audio (e.g. mono, stereo or 5.1) and scene-based audio (e.g., higher-order ambisonics) inputs including spatial information about the sound field and sound sources.
 The solution is expected to provide support for diegetic and non-diegetic input.

 - It is expected to provide a decoder for the encoded format and a renderer with sufficiently low motion to sound latency.